Dale Earnhardt: Media

 Earnhardt appeared as himself in the movie Stroker Ace in 1983.

 He also voiced himself in King of the Hill in the episode titled "Life in the Fast Lane, Bobby's Saga".

 He appeared as himself in an episode of Arli$$ in 1998.

 He had a cameo in the movie BASEketball in 1998.

 His life story was made into a movie by ESPN in 2004 entitled 3: The Dale Earnhardt Story.

 Paul Newman narrated a documentary on Earnhardt's life entitled Dale, which premiered in 2007.

+In 2025, Amazon released a four part docuseries titled Earnhardt.

 Weedeater, a sludge metal band from North Carolina, paid tribute to Earnhardt on their 2003 album Sixteen Tons with the song "No. 3".
 The song is played with audio clips from television broadcasts about Earnhardt mixed in the background.

+Eminem rapped about Dale in his song Rap God, with the lyrics "The way I'm racin' around the track, call me NASCAR, NASCAR Dale Earnhardt of the trailer park, the White Trash God".

+John Hiatt sang about Dale in his song The Tiki Bar is Open, singing "Well his name was Mr. Dale Earnhardt; And he drove the black number three; Now the king is gone but he'll not be forgotten; Nor his like will we ever see".

+In 2025, country singer Morgan Wallen released "Number 3 and Number 7," featuring Eric Church, on his album I'm the Problem.
+The song references Earnhardt and his No. 3 race car as a metaphor for speed and youthful recklessness, with the narrator describing himself as "puttin' Earnhardt to shame" before a drunk-driving crash.
+Earnhardt's son, Dale Earnhardt Jr., said he appreciated the reference as an example of his father's legacy continuing to influence younger generations.